-WVSOM Vice Presidents report to and serve at the will and pleasure and under direction of the President.
-A job description will be regularly updated for each Vice President position.
-The job description serves as a formal account of an employee's responsibilities and is a broad and general written statement for a specific job and generally includes a summary of the position's general duties and responsibilities, as well as other information that should assist the employee in understanding the function of the position.
+WVSOM Vice Presidents report to, and serve at the will and pleasure, and under direction of the President.
+The job description for each Vice President will be regularly reviewed and updated as applicable.
+The job description serves as a formal account of the position's responsibilities and includes a summary of the position's general duties and responsibilities, as well as other information that should assist the employee in understanding the function of the position.
 It is not an exhaustive list of the functions performed by the position.
+Job descriptions can be obtained through the Office of Human Resources and are also saved on the campus shared drive accessible by all employees.
+Vice President positions are as follows:

-- The Vice President of Finance & Facilities advises the President on all fiscal, budgetary, and facilities matters for the institution as well as conducts financial planning and forecasting to assist the President in making both short-term and long-term decisions.
-This position oversees the preparation of the institutional budget and is responsible for the accounting, payroll, fiscal reporting, and budgetary controls of the institution along with Information Technology, Financial Aid, Risk Management, Procurement, and Security. - The Vice President for Academic Affairs and Dean is the Chief Academic Officer of WVSOM, overseeing the institution's educational programs in accordance with the mission of the institution.
-This position is administratively responsible for the conduct and quality of the osteopathic medical education program.
-The Vice President/Dean has the responsibility and authority to develop, organize, direct, and coordinate the entire academic program including the development and management of the academic budget having the responsibility and authority for the fiscal management of the academic program.
-The Vice President/Dean must be an osteopathic physician.
+- Vice President of Finance & Facilities, who also serves as the Chief Financial Officer, advises the President on all fiscal, budgetary, and facilities matters for the institution as well as conducts financial planning and forecasting to assist the President in making both short-term and long-term decisions. - Vice President of Academic Affairs and Dean, who also serves as the Chief Academic Officer, oversees the institution's educational programs in accordance with the mission of the institution.
+The Vice President/Dean must be an osteopathic physician. - Vice President of Community Engagement, who also serves as the Chief Operations Officer, is responsible for cross-functional collaboration in providing project leadership to and on behalf of the President as well as managing content and communications to and from the Office of the President.